laohacker/accounting_system_project/README.md

 User will be asked to enter a year and month respectively to generate a financial report in their desired month, e.g. 2019 for year and 05 for the month May </br>

 Testing </br>
-Sample records and budget have been provided for testingm to use them remove "sample_" from the txt's and the program will automatically load them in when you open the program </br>
+Sample records and budget have been provided for testing, to use them remove "sample_" from the txt's and the program will automatically load them in when you open the program </br>
 User may enter "5", followed by "2019", followed by "04" to see the financial report from April 2019 </br>